 Eco anxiety: how to cope and find hope

 Therapists report a surge in cases of eco anxiety – but how do we deal with a worry that can’t be addressed in the conventional way?
-We explore how to cope with eco anxiety...
+This Earth Day, we explore how to cope with eco anxiety...

 By